 Can I use warm water in my water bottles?

 - Warm water is not recommended in any self-contained water unit.
-Elevated temperatures provide an “incubating” environment for bacteria that should be avoided.
+Elevated temperatures provide an “incubating” environment for microbes that should be avoided.

 - Yes, the solution should be fine for 3-4 days.
 It is not necessary to discard the unused water at the end of the day.
 However, we suggest replacing the water after the weekend and using freshly mixed solution Monday mornings.